Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_settings.md

         * **Protected** - select to make the Marketplace accessible only to registered users in your organization.
         * **Public** - select to make your Marketplace accessible to all users, anonymous and authenticated with an account.

+    * **Self signup** - indicates whether a user can signup for the Marketplace:

+        * **Disallow** - self-signup is disabled and only Administrators can invite users into the Marketplace.
+        * **Allow** - anyone can signup to the Marketplace and register their own account.

     * **Terms and Conditions** - enable **Require acceptance of Terms & Conditions** to require users to acknowledge the Terms & Conditions the first time they navigate to the Marketplace.
 Otherwise, acknowledgement is never required.